On the Propagation of Low-Rate Measurement Error to Subgraph Counts in Large Networks: Application of General Results to Counting Edges

 \subsection{Edge Counts Under Dependent Edge Noise}

-Recall the context of the application in Section~\ref{sec:edge.cnts.indep}, wherein our subgraph count of interest was $\eta(G)=|E|$ and our goal was to characterize the accuracy with which the distribution of the difference $D_E=|\hat{E}| - |E|$ in (\ref{eq:subg.cnt.diff}) is approximated by a $\hbox{Skellam}(\lambda,\lambda)$ distribution.

-While it often can be expected in practice that the error associated with construction of the empirical graph $\hat{G}$ will involve dependency across (non)edges, a precise characterization of such dependency is typically problem-specific and, more often than not, nontrivial in nature.
-Here, for the purposes of illustration, we instead describe a comparatively simpler model of dependency, one which allows further analysis and interpretation.
+Again, as just above, consider the context wherein counting edges is of interest, so that $\eta(G)=|E|$ and our goal is to characterize the accuracy with which $D_E=|\hat{E}| - |E|$ is approximated by a $\hbox{Skellam}(\lambda,\lambda)$ random variable.
+Now, however, we assume that the error associated with construction of the empirical graph $\hat{G}$ will involve dependency across (non)edges.
+That is, the random variables $Y_{ij}$ are now dependent.
+A precise characterization of such dependency is typically problem-specific and, more often than not, nontrivial in nature.
+Here, for the purposes of illustration, we instead provide certain results of a general nature, working from the bound (\ref{Stein KS Bound}) of Theorem~\ref{thm:coupling}.